About the API:

 Upon successful origination of leg 1 of the call, a 200OK HTTP response is returned.

 In an event where Exotel is unable to originate the call across any route, 500 Internal Server Error or 504 Gateway Timeout error is returned.

 This is based on the philosophy that the inability to even originate a call is an immediate failure that the caller needs to know right away to enable other workflows.

-The analogy to this API request is similar to how you make a phone call from your handset, where you would like to see if the call is originated or not as you hit the ‘call’ button.
+The analogy to this API request is similar to how you make a phone call from your handset, where you would like to see if the call originated or not as you hit the ‘call’ button.
 If the call origination fails, you will see it display on your handset immediately.
 There are scenarios when we attempt to make a call from our handset and the call does not go through, then, our tendency is to retry manually.
-However, In the case of this API, we do that the heavy lifting so that your call is connected.
+However, In the case of this API, we do the heavy lifting so that your call is connected.

 Such reliability measures ensure call connectivity is higher and clients can take action based on the API responses.

 ‘Response time’ here is the total time taken from the instance API request is triggered from your system to Exotel and your system receives a response back to that API request.